-- strengthening the transnational circulation and diversity of European literary works;
+- to strengthen the transnational circulation and diversity of European literary works;

-- encouraging the translation and promotion of works in lesser-used languages to increase their circulation to larger markets in Europe and beyond;
+- to encourage the translation, publication and promotion of works of fiction written in less widely spoken languages in order to increase their distribution in wider markets in Europe and beyond;

-- strengthening the competitiveness of the book sector by encouraging cooperation within the book value chain.
+- to contribute to strengthening the competitiveness of the book sector by encouraging cooperation between different actors within the book value chain- including booksellers and libraries;

 Activities that can be funded

 The proposed activities should be grouped, in the application form part B, in coherent work packages (i.e. major sub-division of the project).
-Each work package must have a corresponding list of activities, deliverables, milestones and critical risks.
+Each work package must have a corresponding list of activities, deliverables, milestones and critical risks (see section 10).

 The action will support around 40 projects, implemented either by a single entity (mono-beneficiary) or by a grouping of organisations (multi-beneficiary).

-- the distribution strategy ensures wide and easy access to the works for the general public,
+- the format of the book and the distribution strategy help ensure wide and easy access to the works

-- the promotion strategy contributes to an enlargement and renewal of the audience,
+- the promotion strategy allows for an enlargement of the readership,

 - the project encourages collaboration between authors, translators, publishers, distributors, booksellers, libraries, festivals, literary events, etc.,